-FLOWERY BRANCH, Ga. -- The Falcons have agreed to terms with right tackle Kaleb McGary on a three-year deal worth $34.5 million, NFL Network's Ian Rapoport reported on Tuesday evening.
+FLOWERY BRANCH, Ga. -- The Falcons have officially re-signed right tackle Kaleb McGary to a three-year deal worth $34.5 million, the organization announced on Thursday.

-McGary has played four seasons with the Falcons after being drafted 31st overall in the first round of the 2019 NFL Draft.
-The right tackle had a career year in 2022.
-Analytics site Pro Football Focus graded his season at an 86.6 overall, playing a key role in helping Atlanta establish a top-3 rushing attack.
+Specifically looking at McGary, the right tackle had career year in 2022, with Pro Football Focus grading his season at an 86.6 overall.
 McGary played 1,051 snaps last season, only allowing six sacks, and graded out at 91.6 in run-blocking.
+More so, he played a key role in helping Atlanta establish a top-3 rushing attack.

 With McGary returning to Atlanta, core members of the Falcons' top-5 offensive line unit from last season will be playing together again in 2023.
 Left guard is the only uncertain spot at the moment, with Elijah Wilkinson set for unrestricted free agency.
 However, Matt Hennessy will be back in 2023 with a shot to take command.